B0-B/entropyCollector/README.md

 <!----------------------->
 ```

-The script will generate the widget according to it's parent element's geometry - make sure that the parent's width and height match to get a square shape.
+The script will render the widget according to it's parent geometry - make sure that the parent's width and height match to get a square shape.
 Your final web page might look like this:

 ```html
 <!DOCTYPE html>